janlelis/irbtools/README.md

 - a default configuration
 - improved syntax highlighting of result objects
-- helpful commands and utilities for debugging and introspection
+- helpful commands for debugging and introspection

 ## Examples

+### Show lookup chain and method list grouped by visibility

 ```ruby
 >> shadow [1,2,3].reverse